nicolasduernbeck/learning-journey/README.md

 # learning-journey
 My learning-journey:

+##### 05.12.2022 - Worked on my linkshare project and continued with the node course.
 ##### 04.12.2022 - Learned more about error handling.
 ##### 03.12.2022 - Learned about authentication and conditional rendering.
 ##### 02.12.2022 - Worked on the blog and learned more about templating.